Radius Recycling Publishes Fiscal Year 2024 Sustainability Report

-(MENAFN- GlobeNewsWire - Nasdaq) PORTLAND, Ore., Dec.
-13, 2024 (GLOBE NEWSWIRE) -- Radius Recycling (NASDAQ: RDUS), a global leader in metals recycling, today announced the release of the Company's Fiscal 2024 Sustainability Report.
+PORTLAND, Ore., December 13, 2024 /3BL/ - Radius Recycling (NASDAQ: RDUS), a global leader in metals recycling, today announced the release of the Company's Fiscal 2024 Sustainability Report.
 The report highlights the Company's role in the transition to a low-carbon future by supplying recycled metals that are critical to the production of more sustainable products, including those associated with global decarbonization efforts.

 “Nearly 10 years ago, we created a sustainability framework based on three pillars: People, Planet, and Profit,” said Tamara Lundgren, Chairman and Chief Executive Officer.“This framework is the foundation of our sustainability strategy and continues to deliver meaningful impact to all our stakeholders.”